joshgerdes/jekyll-uno/_drafts/azure-active-directory-application-proxy-implementation.md

  3. Select Application Proxy
  4. ![Graphical user interface, text, application, email Description](media/c3d59ee0dd543f1f2c46ee6755d33e05.png)
  5. Click on: Download connector service
- 6. Accept the system requirements and click Accept terms & Download
+ 6. Accept the system requirements and click Accept Terms & Download
  7. A file named: ‘AADApplicationProxyConnectorInstaller.exe’ should have been downloaded.
 Run it.
  8. Select: I agree to the license terms and conditions and select Install